 Can Fraud Filter prevent fraud entirely?

-No. Fraud Filter cannot guarantee that you will never receive a fraudulent order.
+No. Fraud Filter can't guarantee that you will never receive a fraudulent order.
 It cannot predict whether an order could be fraudulent unless it matches a particular rule you create in the app.
 If possible, review an order's fraud analysis before fulfilling it.

 Does a customer know that their order is matching a rule set in Fraud Filter?

-No. Fraud Filter will not notify customers that their order appears to be fraudulent, giving you an advantage when reviewing orders that provide a warning or cancellation action based on a rule set in Fraud Filter.
+No. Fraud Filter doesn't notify customers that their order appears to be fraudulent, giving you an advantage when reviewing orders that provide a warning or cancellation action based on a rule set in Fraud Filter.
 A customer might see that their card was declined, which could lead to them contacting you.
 Be sure to check Fraud Filter's Orders page in this case.